agroal/pgagroal/doc/CONFIGURATION.md

 | INITIAL_SIZE | No | Specifies the initial pool size for the entry. `all` for `MAX_SIZE` connections.
 Default is 0 |
 | MIN_SIZE | No | Specifies the minimum pool size for the entry. `all` for `MAX_SIZE` connections.
 Default is 0 |

+There can be up to `64` entries in the configuration file.

 # pgagroal_users configuration

 The `pgagroal_users` configuration defines the users known to the system.
 This file is created and managed through the `pgagroal-admin` tool.

 The configuration is loaded from either the path specified by the `-u` flag or `/etc/pgagroal/pgagroal_users.conf`.

+There can be up to `64` users known to `pgagroal`.

 # pgagroal_frontend_users configuration